 While growing up with animals in her family home she was drawn to their loyalty and affection.
 “What a better way to show them the same gratitude than working with them professionally to grow and develop into healthy companions.”

-Brittany and her boyfriend share their home with; a Keeshond named Bob, a Chihuahua named Lola and a newly adopted kitten named Gator.
+Brittany and her partner share their home with; a Keeshond named Bob, a Staffordshire Bull Terrier named Porter, and a cat named Gator.
 When she’s not at work she loves to explore the outdoors, go to the beach with her pups, and watch movies.

 Crystal is a native of Massachsetts who moved to Florida 20 years ago for the sun and warm weather.
 We are fortunate to have her on staff as she brings over 26 years of experience in the veterinary field.

 She was just a young teen when she started working for an animal shelter and knew that she wanted to continue helping animals.
 From there she worked her way up and earned the title of veterinary technician.
 “I love being able to provide the best quality care possible and treat each pet as my own”.

 Crystal happily shares her home with her life partner; a bird named Pickle; and 4 dogs Hatteras, Kahne, Bodie, & Raleigh.
 In her spare time she enjoys spending time with the humans she loves, her furbabies and enjoying the Florida beaches.

 Lacie is a native of Maine who brings over 8 years of experience in the veterinary field to the Largo Vet team.
 At a very young age Lacie knew she had to have a career that involved animals.
 Lacie has donated her time to the Adopt-a-bull rescue and also works for WAGS walking dogs and pet sitting.

 She shares her home with 4 furbabies; Stanley, a Yorkshire Terrier; Atlas, a Maine Coon mix; Wally a Balinese mix; and Tuukka a Catahoula mix.
 In her spare time Lacie tries to spend as much time at the beach as possible.